Chincoteague Is For History Lovers

-Picnic at one of our beautiful waterfront parks with a boxed lunch from one of our many fabulous eateries.
-If weather is not permitting, enjoy indoor dining at one of our wonderful restaurants.
+Picnic at one of our beautiful waterfront parks with a boxed lunch from one of our many fabulous eateries or enjoy indoor dining at one of our wonderful restaurants.

-Visit the Captain Timothy Hill House, the oldest house on Chincoteague Island; circa 1800.
-Now a historic house museum, guests are always welcome to visit with public tours available during summer hours.
+Visit the Captain Timothy Hill House, Chincoteague Island's oldest house: circa 1800.
+Now a historic house museum, guests are always welcome to visit.
+Tours available during summer hours.

-Take a step back in time with a visit to the Museum of Chincoteague Island.
+Step back in time and visit Museum of Chincoteague Island.
 Learn about the island’s rich history and traditions through various exhibits showcasing decoy carving, Misty, oyster industry, farming, and more.

-Hop aboard a boat cruise and sail around Chincoteague Island while learning more about the history of Chincoteague and Assateague Islands from knowledgeable boat captains.
+Take a boat cruise around Chincoteague Island while learning more about Chincoteague and Assateague Island history from knowledgeable boat captains.

 Dine at one of our fine restaurants feasting on fresh from the waters, clams, world-famous Chincoteague Oysters, and the “catch of the day” which could be red drum, flounder, rockfish, or tuna.

-Learn about the history of Misty of Chincoteague with a visit to Miss Molly’s Inn Bed & Breakfast where Marguerite Henry wrote the world famous children’s book in 1947 and art deco Island Theatre, circa 1945, to view Misty’s hoofprints which were cast in concrete at the movie premiere of Misty in 1961.
-Enjoy a self-guided tour of “All Things Misty”.
+Learn about the history of Misty of Chincoteague by visiting Miss Molly’s Inn Bed & Breakfast where Marguerite Henry wrote world famous children’s book in 1947 and art deco Island Theatre, circa 1945, to view Misty’s hoofprints which were cast in concrete at the movie premiere of Misty in 1961.

-Talk with a local carver to learn about the rich history and traditions of decoy carving.
+Meet a local carver to learn about decoy carving's rich history and traditions.